analogdevicesinc/doctools/docs/install.rst

 Install the repository
 ~~~~~~~~~~~~~~~~~~~~~~

-Finally, do a symbolic install of this repo:
+Finally, do a symbolic installation of this repo:

 .. shell::